egovernment/egovernment.github.io/_documentation/installation/deployment.markdown

 ### 5. Start server

-There are various ways you can maintain server process
+There are various ways you can maintain server process.

+To test that system starts and work without issues it's best to follow [5.1 Plain way](http://help.eregistrations.org/installation/deployment/#not-recommended-plain-way) method, but it's not further recommened for undisturbed long going serve of a feature branch.

 #### 5.1 (Not recommended) Plain way